 The Hornstrandir Trek

-Then, you can set up your camp there for the night, and the next day climb the steep Skalarkambur slopes to get a picturesque view of the nearby creeks.
-Trekking through Rekavik and Hornvik, you will reach the top of the Hornstrandir Nature Reserve and witness the most amazing bird cliffs of Europe.
+Then, you can set up your camp at Hesteyri for the night, and the next day climb the steep Skalarkambur slopes to get a picturesque view of the nearby creeks.
+Trekking through Reykjavík and Hornvik, you will reach the top of the Hornstrandir Nature Reserve.
+There, you'll witness the most amazing bird cliffs of Europe.

-With the trails totaling 90 miles (150 km), Viknaslodir is considered to be the best destination if you want to go hiking in Iceland.
-You can only hike here in the summer months as the roads going towards East Iceland are closed in winter due to heavy snow.
+With the trails totaling 90 miles (150 km), Viknaslodir is considered to be the best destination if you want to go hiking across Iceland.
+You can only hike here in the summer months, as the roads going towards East Iceland are closed in winter due to heavy snow.

-Best Day Hikes in Iceland
+The Best Day Hikes from Reykjavík